-Yes, Esurance offers gap insurance as an optional policy add-on, though it may not be available in every state.
-Esurance gap insurance pays the difference between a totaled car’s actual cash value and the policyholder’s loan or lease balance, with a limit of 25% of the vehicle’s value in some cases.
+Yes, Esurance offers gap insurance as an optional policy add-on.
+Esurance gap insurance pays the difference between a totaled car’s actual cash value and your remaining loan or lease balance, though you will be responsible for paying a deductible

 You can look through records such as your recent bills, or you can log in to your account on the company’s website.
 If this fails, you should call to ask about your coverage.

 If you didn’t buy gap insurance from your normal insurance company, you could have purchased it from the dealership, bank, or credit union that supplied you with a loan or lease.
 It can be easy to overlook gap insurance from one of these sources since it’s sometimes included in your contract automatically.

 If you do not have gap insurance through your dealership, lender, or car insurance company, you probably are not covered.
 But as a last resort, you can look through your financial records – such as your online bills, credit card statements, and checkbook – to try to find some clues.